Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Generics/assignments/generics.md

 let dogKeeper = KeeperKind(keeperOf: .dog)
 ```

-This works by changing the value of the types.
-If we add more animals to the store we can keep creating different type of keepers.
+This works by changing the value of the `PetKind` enum.
+If we add more animals to the store we can keep creating different type of keepers as well.

-Now suppose that instead of defining a single type PetKind that represents all kinds of pets, you chose to define a distinct type for every kind of pet you sell.
-This is common if you’re working in an OOP style, where you model the pets’ behaviors with different methods for each pet.
+Now suppose that for each kind of pet you want to model their behavior.
+At this point we realize that enums might not be enough, and we decide to use classes instead.

 Then you would have something like this: